3 Ways to Defrost a Meat

 Can we cook frozen meat?

 You could still cook your meat from the frozen state.
 Though, the cooking will surely be very long and be warned that the result will not be the same.
 The meat’s texture and taste might be slightly different and altered.
-It’ll be edible, but you won’t have optimal flavours.
+Moreover, the outside will cook faster, which means the exterior will be charred, while the middle is still cold.

 Can we refreeze meat that has been thawed?